Our offices (this is 44 Hanover Street, Edinburgh) are well-resourced, with the latest tests and materials to hand

 Jennie carries out a full cognitive assessment, and then provides a detailed and comprehensive report.
 This report explains the tests used in that particular assessment, all scores obtained and a clear and helpful interpretation of them which identifies where to target support.
 This opens up a positive way forward for future learning.

 Cognitive means to do with the way we think.
 A cognitive assessment provides a profile of strengths and weaknesses.
 It compares a person’s scores for verbal comprehension, perceptual organisation (visual-spatial skills), short-term memory and speed of processing.

-Cognitive tests are only available to qualified psychologists.
-They help us identify the possible roots of specific learning difficulties – like dyslexia or dyscalculia – in people who are apparently managing quite well in class or at work.
+Cognitive tests are only available to qualified Psychologists.
+They help us to identify the possible roots of specific learning difficulties – like dyslexia or dyscalculia – in people who are apparently managing quite well in class or at work.
 For example, if a person has a poor short-term memory, or needs more time to process information, then this might affect reading comprehension, or spelling.

 A full cognitive profile can also help teachers to appreciate the difficulties that a pupil might have, for example, in remembering information or in working under pressure of time.